xiaobsh/TextWiz/README.md

 - Customize a logger to write a journal.

-## Compile Test Project
+## Compile Demo Project

 ### Windows
-Open `TextWiz.sln` in Visual Studio and it's easy to compile the test project.
-I have used `hosts` as the test file, but you can use any txt file for testing.
-Don't forget to rename your file to `hosts` if you haven't changed the code.
+Open `TextWiz.sln` in Visual Studio and it's easy to compile the demo project.
+I have used `TestFile.txt` as the test file, but you can use any txt file for testing.
+Don't forget to rename your file to `TestFile.txt` if you haven't changed the code.

 ### Linux
 Leave the .sln file aside.
 It has nothing to do with you.
-You can just run `g++ Test/Test.cpp TextWiz/TextWiz.cpp TextWiz/pch.hpp -o {TargetName}` to compile it.
-It uses the `hosts` file as well.
+You can just run `g++ Demo/Demo.cpp TextWiz/TextWiz.cpp TextWiz/pch.hpp -o {TargetName}` to compile it.
+It uses the `TestFile.txt` file as well.

 ## License